nanocurrency/nano-docs/docs/integration-guides/index.md

 ### How transactions work and block specs

-Transactions function differently in nano compared to other blockchains due to the block lattice design.
-The [What is nano?](../what-is-nano/overview.md) page gives a quick explanation on how send and receive transactions are related in nano.
+Transactions function differently in Nano compared to other blockchains due to the block lattice design.
+The [What is Nano?](../what-is-nano/overview.md) page gives a quick explanation on how send and receive transactions are related in Nano.
 As you get into your integration, it is best to be familiar with the [block specifications](the-basics.md#blocks-specifications) in order to understand how different block subtypes are built and relate to each other.

 ### Account, Key, Seed and Wallet IDs